Danieldacruz7/Customer-Segmentation-Modelling/README.md

 - Matplotlib
 - Statistics
 - Yellowbrick

 If you would like to clone the project, make sure to use pip install to download the libraries.

 ## File Descriptions
+The main file, Arvato Project Workbook, contains the code and analysis of the project.
+Open the file to view the entire analysis of the Arvato financial services data.

+The two main data files are the CUSTOMERS and AZDIAS files.
+These are not included as the datasets are too large to upload to Github.
+However, the Udacity_MAILOUT_052018_TEST and Udacity_MAILOUT_052018_TRAIN files, will be used to build a model for customer identification as these are subsets of the CUSTOMERS file.

 ## How To Interact With the Project
+The project layout is relatively simple.
+Click on the Arvato Project Workbook.ipynb file to view the entire project.
+You can also view the project summary in an up-coming blog post on Medium.

 ## Licensing, Authors, Acknowledgements